BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 $ gpg --armor --export your.email@example.com
 ```

-Pick _one_ of the above depending on the user ID info you find simpler to provide the command.
-It will print your GPG key in ASCII armor format.
+Pick _one_ of the above depending on which you find simplest. `gpg` will print your GPG key in ASCII armor format.
 Copy your entire public key block, including the begin and end indications.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----